Miha2002/CAVA-TheFlintstones-FacialRecognition/README.md

 Processing one image take between 2-4 seconds.

 ### Additional information:
 The positive and negative descriptors have large files that could not be uploaded to GitHub and the images used for training are too many.
-The current code on GitHub cannot run.